Brightest Stars

 Alphecca has several names

-Stars often have many names.
+As you know, stars often have many names.
 The brightest star in Corona Borealis is called Alphecca, or Gemma, or Alpha Coronae Borealis or Alpha Cor Bor.
 The proper name for Alphecca – Gemma – means gem or jewel.
 So on a dark June night under a dark sky, this star lives up to its name, sparkling within a noticeable semicircle of stars, the constellation Corona Borealis the Northern Crown.
 In skylore, this C-shaped constellation represents the crown or wreath worn by Ariadne, an ancient Minoan princess.

 When is Alphecca visible?

 As seen from mid-northern latitudes, Alphecca shines all night long – or nearly all night long – in April, May and June.
 Alphecca and this glittery bowl of stars crown the sky on July evenings, and continue to grace the heavens well into November.
-Starting around mid-November, Alphecca appears rather low in the west-northwest sky after dusk.
+Then starting around mid-November, Alphecca appears rather low in the west-northwest sky after dusk.
 It sets shortly after nightfall, then reappears in the east-northeast before dawn.

 Six bright stars in bowl shape against a starry sky, Alphecca noticeably brighter.